qdsang/TinyMPC.github.io/docs/get-started/examples.md

 1. The build folder should have been generated when TinyMPC built the python module, but if for some reason it did not, run `mkdir build` once inside the generated_code directory.

-`tiny_main.cpp` only calls `tiny_solve`, but all of the convenience functions available in the `tiny_api.hpp` header can be used to set the reference trajectory and update the initial state.
-This should be used as a starting point for integrating TinyMPC with your own project.
+`tiny_main.cpp` only calls `tiny_solve`, but all of the convenience functions available in the `tiny_api.hpp` header can be used to set the reference trajectory and update the initial state. `tiny_main.cpp` should be used as a starting point for integrating TinyMPC with your own project.